spion/spion.github.com/src/documents/promise-nuggets/05-the-first-relief-when-sync-becomes-async.html.md

 values.

-Whenever we want to do some extra sync (or async) processing on these promises, we unpack them with `.then()`.
+Whenever we want to do some extra sync (or async) processing on these promises, we can unpack them with `.then()` and apply our transformation inside the callback, then return a new value which will be packed in a new promise.
 No need to move code around to make it fit under the same callback.

 Thats pretty great, isn't it?
 But [wait till you see what happens with errors](06-safety-of-then-exceptions.html)